everycure-org/matrix/docs/src/data_science/moa_extraction.md

 > **Future work**: It may also be useful to investigate other sampling methods, for instance, swapping out intermediate nodes with random nodes, or randomly swapping edge predicates.

-## Local runs for a more accurate testing environment
+## Local runs for a more accurate testing environment (optional)

 While the `moa_extraction` pipeline works in the `test` environment with fabricated data, there is currently one drawback, namely that a mock path mapping strategy is utilised in place of the strategy utilised with full data.
 This is due to the complexity of generating a fabricated version of DrugMechDB which generates mapped paths on a fabricated KG.

 For this reason, a local environment may be set up, which uses the full knowledge graph but a limited amount of input data.
-This pipeline will run in less than 5 minutes.

-This environment set-up also allows to locally run the pipeline end-to-end with full data if desired.

 **Caution:** The set-up is currently highly manual and should not be considered a long-term solution.